EMM BOOK DISCUSSION GUIDES

 We Crossed a Bridge and It Trembled: Voices from Syria tells the story of the Syrian uprising, war, and refugee crisis through interviews that Wendy Pearlman conducted from 2012 through 2016 with more than 300 displaced Syrians across the Middle East, Europe, and the United States.
 An accessible and deeply human entry point into one of worst humanitarian catastrophes of our times, the book both explains the Syrian conflict and conveys what it has been like for ordinary people to live it.

-Request the discussion kit for We Crossed a Bridge and It Trembled: Voices from Syria.
+Download the discussion guide for We Crossed a Bridge and It Trembled: Voices from Syria.

 Dear America: Notes of an Undocumented Citizen by Jose Antonio Vargas